-Field Description

-Student ID Internal ID issued by the AUE

-Al Ethbara (File No.) Ethbara is the file number of UAE national family book.

-For UAE Nationals

-Only

-Emirates ID All UAE nationals and residents have Emirates ID card, each individual with

-identifier number.

-Passport Number The passport number of the student

-Family Book Number Family book serial number as issued on the family book issued for UAE

-For UAE Nationals nationals.

-Only

-Family Number Family number as issued on the family book issued for UAE nationals.

-For UAE Nationals

-Only

-City Number City number as it appears on the family book, only for UAE nationals.

-For UAE Nationals

-Only

-Student Name The full name of the student in English (as per the passport)

-(English)
+Field Description Student ID Internal ID issued by the AUE Al Ethbara (File No.) For UAE Nationals Only Ethbara is the file number of UAE national family book.
+Emirates ID All UAE nationals and residents have Emirates ID card, each individual with identifier number.
+Passport Number The passport number of the student Family Book Number For UAE Nationals Only Family book serial number as issued on the family book issued for UAE nationals.
+Family Number For UAE Nationals Only Family number as issued on the family book issued for UAE nationals.
+City Number For UAE Nationals Only City number as it appears on the family book, only for UAE nationals.
+Student Name (English) The full name of the student in English (as per the passport)

-Student Name (Arabic) The name of the student in Arabic (as per the passport for Arabs) Student Ema ail Address The email address of the student Student Mobile The mobile number of the student Number
+Student Name (Arabic) The name of the student in Arabic (as per the passport for Arabs) Student Email Address The email address of the student Student Mobile The mobile number of the student Number